Giskard-AI/giskard-hub/script-docs/oss/sdk/security.rst

 .. tip::

-    To get a more powerful set of scans and a collaborative UI, check out :doc:`Enterprise Security Scanning </hub/sdk/datasets/security>` guide.
+    For more up-to-date security scans and a collaborative UI, see the :doc:`Giskard Hub Security Scanning </hub/sdk/datasets/security>` guide.
+Giskard Hub's enterprise subscription leverages continuous monitoring of the latest LLM security exploits and state-of-the-art research, while the open-source vulnerability database is based on 2023 data and is not regularly updated.

 .. note::